UOA-CS732-SE750/cs732-examples/example-23-vitest/README.md

 - Tests which require _mocking_ can be seen in [things-to-mock.test.js](./src/__tests__/things-to-mock.test.js).
 These tests exercise code found in [things-to-mock.js](./src/things-to-mock.js).
 One of the tests uses the [`axios-mock-adapter`](https://www.npmjs.com/package/axios-mock-adapter) package to mock Axios calls.

-In addition to the tests, config files for the runtime environment and Jest can be found in [babel.config.cjs](./babel.config.cjs) and [jest.config.cjs](./jest.config.cjs) respectively.
+In addition to the tests, config files for Vitest can be found in [vite.config.js](./vite.config.js) and [vitest.setup.js](./vitest.setup.js).